I work directly with your team. When more hands are needed, I bring in senior specialists I have worked with for years.

 Senior R&D Consultant & Mentor hired to act as a "Force Multiplier" providing multi-disciplinary leadership and decision making, and senior technical domain-specific expertise in DSP, ML, and Product Design.

-I led technology development meetings and faciliated communication between the highly technical team and external stakeholders, I provided new approaches to team and stakeholder interaction.
+I led technology development meetings and facilitated communication between the highly technical team and external stakeholders, I provided new approaches to team and stakeholder interaction.
 When needed I have provided technical expertise and perspectives.
 I guided technical strategy decision making.

 Freeing other specialists in the company to work on other projects and priorities while continuing and deepening the relationship among the internal technical team and external stakeholders; advancing the IP portfolio and disseminated skills and expertise.